Office of the DeKalb County District Attorney

 Check Your Notice Carefully

 Please check your Grand Jury notice carefully for the correct date and time to appear.
-We are also offering a Virtual Selection Process option.
-Check your notice for specific instructions on how to participate virtually.

 Bring Your ID